DommyDom/Basic-imageboard/README.md

 # Basic-imageboard
-A partially fleshed out imageboard
+A partially fleshed out imageboard made in nodejs and various modules

 ## how to install